faio11/angular-loading-service/README.md

-# angular-loading-service
+# Angular Loading Service
-Loading Service for Angular JS
+A Loading Service for Angular JS